adam-cyclones/tidal-node/README.md

 - All lua files are modules by default and return a Lua table - Like node where all files return a JavaScript Object

 ### Todo
+- Investigate calling Libuv from Lua, interop between JavaScript and Lua and IPC.
+- Create running examples, maybe a lua Webserver and a Game engine port.
 - Refactor cleanup optimize repeat
 - Unit testing with Jest
 - Return strings